onetep-devel/documentation/developer_area.rst

      with a cruder approximation, tightening it as we go along.
   5. Dynamically selecting ``MAX_TNGWF_SIZE``.
 It's currently a constant, and ``persistent_packed_tngwf`` is not an allocatable.
+  6. A smarter way to flatten the computed density.
+Currently each process has their own density that spans the entire cell and only contains contributions from the *Aa* NGWF it owns.
+We flatten it by a series of reduce operations over all nodes.
+This is the main killer of parallel performance.
-  6. We should also consider a more FFT-heavy approach in which we only FFT-interpolate local (*Aa*) NGWFs, but communicate *Bb* on the coarse grid, in PPDs.
+  7. We should also consider a more FFT-heavy approach in which we only FFT-interpolate local (*Aa*) NGWFs, but communicate *Bb* on the coarse grid, in PPDs.
 Then we'd use the latter to build ``rowsum_Aa`` in FFT-boxes, just like in the old scheme (except with the comms done in advance) in the kernel-dependent stage.
 These would be then FFT-interpolated like in the old scheme, but then trimmed and the